Discover free films for watching, discussing and exploring filmmaking.

 My favourite movie is The Grand Budapest Hotel because I love how the set and music are as integrated and as quirky as the characters.
 In fact, I'm a huge Wes Anderson fan.
 I also love Moonrise Kingdom.

-Freya's film will now be showcased to over 300,000 film club members online and on the Into Film YouTube channel, and she has also secured a £100 Amazon voucher plus an Into Film goodie bag with which to help further develop their future films.
+Freya's film will now be showcased to over 300,000 film club members online and all of our Film of the Month films for June are now on the Into Film YouTube channel, and she has also secured a £100 Amazon voucher plus an Into Film goodie bag with which to help further develop their future films.
 If you've been inspired by June's winner, find out more about how you can enter our ongoing Film of the Month competition.

 If you liked Turning Tides, why not try these related films: